General John Kelly, Trump Stooge, Is No Lieutenant Colonel Alexander Vindman, Patriot

-John Kelly’s half-assed, just-the-tip critique of Donald Trump Thursday was too little, too late, and too lame from the retired Marine Corps general turned Everything Trump Touches Dies poster boy.
+John Kelly’s half-assed, just-the-tip critique of Donald Trump on Wednesday night was too little, too late, and too lame from the retired Marine Corps general turned Everything Trump Touches Dies poster boy.

 How Trump draws in these men and women of solid military and business careers and spits them out as moral eunuchs is a mystery.
 Their silence and their denial makes me question whether they ever took seriously the military principles they swore to uphold.
 Sure, Kelly’s late, limping arrival on the side of truth is a small relief, but the obvious question is, “Where the fuck have you been, John?”